QuestioWo/mondrian_solver/README.md

 Originally, only BFS was implemented, however, due to its large memory requirements, IDDFS was implemented.
 IDDFS allows for the same complete-ness of BFS, but at the memory cost of a Depth-First Search style implementation - ~O(M) vs O(a^M) for BFS.

 The currently code include a parallelised BFS implementation (using python's `multiprocessing` library) and a non-parallelised, however, memory-light IDDFS implementation.
 The IDDFS implementation is currently used by default, however, the BFS implementation can be used by switching the function called inside of the `SolveMondrian` function.

+Both the BFS and IDDFS implementations have the same time complexitiy.
+However, the BFS implementation is faster due to its parallelisation.
+This makes it the superior option for smaller state-spaces, however not so for larger due to its memory requirements - where the slower IDDFS implementation has to beused instead.

 ## How to run